wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-flutter.md

 outdated: false
 replacement_url: ""
 ---
-Today you will build an Android application using [Flutter](https://flutter.dev/) and utilise Vonage Client SDK to make a call from a mobile application to the phone.
-The application will have 3 screen (3 UI states):
+Today you will build an Android application using [Flutter](https://flutter.dev/) and utilize Vonage Client SDK to make a call from a mobile application to the phone.
+The application will have 3 screens (3 UI states):

 ![](/content/blog/make-app-to-phone-call-using-flutter/ui-states.png)